Sukumaru/BC_imaging/README.md

 ## Description

-This is the github repository for the manuscript **Single-cell based prognosis modeling identifies new breast cancer survival subtypes by cell-cell interactions** by Shashank Yadav, Bing He, and Shu Zhou et al..
+This is the github repository for the manuscript **Single-cell based prognosis modeling identifies new breast cancer survival subtypes by cell-cell interactions** by Shashank Yadav, Shu Zhou, Bing He and Lana Garmire et al..
 It contains code and data for generating Figure 1-4,6 and 7 in the manuscript.

 ## Getting Started